 Federal prosecutors plan to present evidence that some of the 12 men charged in a terrorist conspiracy to blow up New York City landmarks were also responsible for a host of other crimes, including the 1990 bombing of a gay bar, international arms smuggling, drug trafficking and the attempted murder of Mikhail S. Gorbachev.
 In a letter from prosecutors to defense lawyers released yesterday, the prosecutors accuse El Sayyid A. Nosair, one of the alleged leaders of the terrorist ring, of bombing a Greenwich Village gay bar, Uncle Charlie’s, on April 28, 1990, injuring three people.
 Mr. Nosair, who like the other defendants is Muslim, attacked the bar because he objected to homosexuality on religious grounds, according to the letter.

 Nosair was later convicted and sentenced to life in prison for his “war of urban terrorism”

-After almost three decades the bombing of Uncle Charlie’s Downtown, one of the first terrorist attack on American soil by radical Islamic groups is still over looked by many mainstream historians.
+Almost three decades later the pipe-bombing of Uncle Charlie’s Downtown, one of the first terrorist attack on American soil by radical Islamic groups is still over looked by many mainstream historians.